StephenGill/a11y-guidance.github.io/meeting-standards.md

 The EU will publish a model accessibility statement by December 2018.

-There's a legal requirement to publish your accessibility statement by:
+The law says you have to publish your accessibility statement by:

 - September 2019 for new services and websites
 - September 2020 for services and websites created before 23 September 2018